Harshika2304/OBC-CHALLENGE/README.md

 Since i didn't have time to complete the project, i would have emphasized completely integrating the telemetry Python code with the C++ program to receive live data exchanged between them.
 My strategy would be to first specify the data structure format that the C++ program outputs so that the python code can read it without complications.
 I would test this exchange step by step, beginning with basic file outputs or socket connections, and then progress to a live connection.

-The greatest blockers I encountered were time and some confusion regarding how precisely the telemetry data must be passed from the C++ simulation to the Python script.
+Some blockers I faced were time and some confusion regarding how the telemetry data gets passed from the C++ simulation to the Python script.
 Additionally, it took some time to set up the build environment within docker, which cut into how much time I could have devoted to the telemetry integration.
-I would prioritize specifying the format of telemetry data upfront and design small tests to test end to end data transfer prior to constructing the complete system.
+I would prioritize specifying the format of telemetry data upfront and design small tests to test end to end data transfer before constructing the complete system.